-The Southampton Fresh Air Home is a not-for-profit residential camp offering summer sessions and year-round programs and opportunities for physically challenged youth.
+The Southampton Fresh Air Home is a not-for-profit residential camp offering summer sessions and year-round programs and opportunities for youth with physical disabilities.
 Our mission is to provide an enriching, recreational camping experience.
 We are committed to helping our campers develop physically, emotionally, and educationally, with the goal of fostering self-esteem, maturity and independence through a broadly balanced program, while providing their families with a well-deserved respite.

 The Southampton Fresh Air Home is dedicated to improving and expanding its programs and facilities as new opportunities, technology and financial support become available.